Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium

+We find that hydrogen is likely not responsible for the variations in performance that we observe here.
+From Fig.~\ref{fig:sims}, we find that the hydrogen concentration at the surface decreases monotonically.
+Moreover, the hydrogen in the niobium metal does not change appreciably with the baking.
+Neither of these experimental observations can be used to explain the non-monotonic evolution of the RF performance.

-Fig.~\ref{fig:AES19_Rs} presents the additional surface resistance due to TLS-induced dissipation for resonator TE1AES019 post the 90~$^{\circ}$C~$\times$~384~hours~$+$~200~$^{\circ}$C~$\times$~1~hour vacuum baking treatment.
+Fig.~\ref{fig:AES19_Rs} presents the additional surface resistance due to TLS-induced dissipation for resonator TE1AES019 post the 90$^{\circ}$C~$\times$~384~hours~$+$~200$^{\circ}$C~$\times$~1~hour vacuum baking treatment.
 This was obtained using the relation $R_s = G/Q_0$ ($G$ is a known geometry factor) and by subtracting off the contribution from non-TLS losses.
 Surprisingly, the surface resistance at low fields levels off at 22.5~n$\Omega$, roughly two times larger than what was reported for a 100~nm thick niobium oxide grown \textit{via} anodization \cite{Rom17}.
-This is also well explained by the magnetic suboxide hypothesis as oxides grown through anodization are known to contain fewer oxygen vacancies than wet grown oxides \cite{Grund1980}.
-As a result, while the partially depleted oxide post vacuum baking is significantly thinner than 100~nm, it may host a larger concentration of magnetic moments within the suboxides and thus introduce a greater level of TLS losses.
+This is also well explained by the Nb\textsubscript{2}O\textsubscript{5} vacancy hypothesis as oxides grown through anodization are known to contain fewer oxygen vacancies than wet grown oxides \cite{Grund1980}.
+As a result, while the partially depleted oxide post vacuum baking is significantly thinner than 100~nm, it may host a larger concentration of magnetic moments within the pentoxide and thus introduce a greater level of TLS losses.

-While the present work focuses on the effect of vacuum baking on 3-D niobium SRF resonator performance in the quantum regime, the observations made here are applicable to transmon qubits which utilize oxidized niobium.
-As many qubit fabrication processes perform vacuum baking treatments after the deposition and oxidation of niobium thin films, there exists the potential of generating additional magnetic suboxides which may further limit transmon qubit quantum coherence times.
+While the present work focuses on the effect of vacuum baking on 3-D niobium SRF resonator performance in the quantum regime, the observations made here are applicable to transmon qubits where niobium oxides are present.
+As many qubit fabrication processes perform vacuum baking treatments after the deposition and oxidation of niobium thin films, there exists the potential of generating a magnetic pentoxide which may further limit transmon qubit quantum coherence times.